Published July 30, 2013 | Updated August 11, 2020

 Regardless of what you call it, bundled selling is more about a creative approach to revenue generation from the perspective of inventory on storeroom shelves.
 Rendered services can be a major part of any bundled sales package in the form of a contract that locks the customer into those services over a period of time.
 Furthermore, not every product or service in a bundled sale must come from a single vendor.

 By partnering with other solution providers that serve the same market in other capacities, an equipment vendor in the office equipment space can offer more complex bundled programs that solve a wide range of problems for customers.
 Granted, coordinating these solutions requires a certain amount of expertise.
-Still for those equipment vendors willing to undertake projects of this nature, the approach can generate a significant amount of add-on revenue.
+Still, for those equipment vendors willing to undertake projects of this nature, the approach can generate a significant amount of add-on revenue.

 Another added benefit of this approach is that a finance company that has been intimately involved in structuring and planning a complex bundled sale package will also be very likely to fund it as well.
-Understanding who the customer is and what they are trying to achieve and then working with the different solution providers who will actually be delivering the program are important steps in the financing process.
+Understanding who the customer is, their needs, and what they are trying to achieve and then working with the different solution providers who will be delivering the program are important steps in the financing process.
 This kind of interaction often shortens the time required to fund the transaction.
 Also, this involvement keeps everything moving ahead smoothly.

 Bundled selling provides tremendous benefits to the customer by reducing the long-term Total Cost of Ownership (TCO) for the purchased equipment.
 Everything required to operate the equipment can be conveniently rolled into one simple monthly payment.
 The equipment vendor benefits from the approach, as well.
 Bundled selling helps to control a customer by establishing long-term contracts that include supply and service agreements as well as provisions that allow for upgrades over time and that lock-in the customer.
-By meeting all of a customer’s needs, the equipment vendor effectively locks out the competition as well.
+By meeting all of a customer’s needs, the equipment vendor effectively locks out the competition.

 The bottom line is this: a bundled selling approach can add significant value to any equipment transaction for both the customer and the vendor.